Have a question not addressed below? Drop us an email.

 Where do you run?

 The vast majority of our runs are in Central Park.
 We sometimes mix it up with destination runs on Saturdays, and once or twice a year we venture down to the East River Track.
-The two meet-up spots are Engineers’ Gate (East Drive at 90th) and the Southern Pump House along the reservoir.
+Currently, all our regularly scheduled runs start and end in Central Park at light pole E8301 behind The Met and near the Hamilton statue, unless otherwise noted on the Message Board.
 For more info, visit our Weekly Runs page.

 What distances do you run?

 All of our organized runs are generally between 4 and 6 miles (with long runs organized for fall marathoners).
 Our Wednesday speed workouts may cover shorter distances but with a harder effort.

 We welcome runners of all speeds, but our members typically run between a 6- and 10-minute mile.

 Joining is easy.
 Come run with us and see how it feels.
 If you like it and decide to come more regularly, we ask that you pay our annual $35 membership fee.
 You can sign up to become a member by filling out our membership form.

 Annual dues help to cover costs related to our social events, website, and other fees associated with the club.
 Officers all volunteer their time—they do not receive any compensation.

 What if I am visiting NYC and want to join for a few runs—do I need to pay?